russ-ab/CodeIgniter-Custom-Exception-Handler/README.md

 # Installation

-1. Enable hooks on application/config/config.php ``$config['enable_hooks'] = TRUE``
+1. In your application enable hooks on application/config/config.php ``$config['enable_hooks'] = TRUE``
-2. **ATENTION**: If you are using Hooks add content from config/hooks.php to your file.
+2. **ATENTION**: If you are using Hooks add content from dist/application/config/hooks.php to your file.
-3. Copy all files to your project.
+3. Copy all files from dist folder to your project.
 4. Update config/custom_exception.php with your preferences.
 5. Access <your_app_url>/exception_tests to test.

 # Exceptions TABLE

-- Run **custom_exception.sql** in your database.
+- Run **dist/sql/custom_exception.sql** in your database.
 If you change table's name remember to update the config/custom_exception.php.

 # Usage